 Chennai is famous for its luxurious kanchipuram silks, and for the Taj Connemara.
 The hotel’s history in hospitality dates back to the 19thcentury, with its rich heritage including an impressive pair of 16th-century temple pillars and a grand piano that’s been tinkling out lounge music since the 1920s.
-The Taj Connemara reopened last October following an immense renovation project, which has sealed this as the best hotel in Tamil Nadu’s capital.
+The Taj Connemara reopened last October following an immense renovation project, which has sealed this as the best hotel in Chennai, and the destination for a luxury holiday in Tamil Nadu.

 A polished boutique hotel positioned between the canal and the beach, La Villa is local hotelier Segiyane Paquiry’s labour of love.
 He brought in architects from Paris to restore the grand 19th-century mansion to its former glory.
 The result is achingly chic, with a casually refined ambiance and a coy six suites preserving La Villa’s coveted exclusivity.